 Best Eero alternatives Android Central 2021

-Eero is one of the biggest names for consumer mesh routers, but some of the best eero router alternatives offer many of the same great features.
-The company's routers are easy to set-up, connect, and maintain, but Eero is far from the only brand in this space.
-If you know you need a mesh system and you're looking for an alternative to the Eero craze, these are your best bets.
+Eero is one of the biggest names for consumer mesh routers, but some of the best eero mesh alternatives offer many great features.
+The company's routers are easy to set up, connect, and maintain, but Eero is far from the only brand in this space.
+So if you know you need a mesh system and you're looking for an alternative to the Eero craze, these are your best bets.

 - So easy to use: Google Nest Wifi - Mesh WiFi System